Dhanteras Puja Vidhi and Rituals

 is being observed on the thirteenth day of the Kartik month and solemnized as

-calendar, it is celebrated on the opportune thirteenth lunar day of Krishna Paksha in the Hindu month of Kartik.
-Dhanteras will be observed on 5th
+As per Hindu calendar, Dhanteras is celebrated on the opportune thirteenth lunar day of Krishna Paksha in the Hindu month of Kartik.
+This year; Dhanteras is observed on Friday, 25 October.
+Here is a proper puja vidhi and rituals of Dhanteras.

 and enthusiasm.
 People start decorating their houses, offices from this day